Hierarchical Matrix Factorization for Interpretable Collaborative Filtering: Related Work

-There are also many collaborative filtering settings for implicit feedback, such as ``clicks,'' ``purchases,'' ``likes,'' and ``tagging.''
-It is inappropriate to use (2) because this is for implicit feedback that deals with the binary classification of whether an interaction has occurred and causes overfitting.
-Therefore, the objective functions, pointwise loss~\cite{2008dec_y.hu, 2011dec_x.ning, 2017apr_i.bayer}, pairwise loss~\cite{2009jun.s.rendle}, and softmax loss~\cite{2022xxx_f.ricci} have been proposed instead.
-In particular, Bayesian personalized ranking (BPR)~\cite{2009jun.s.rendle} is a well-known method owing to its simplicity.
+There are also many collaborative filtering settings for implicit feedback, such as ``clicks,'' and ``purchases.''
+It is usually inappropriate to use Eq. (\ref{eq:mf-objective}) as a binary classification of whether or not there was an interaction, because it overfits for unobserved interactions.
+Therefore, pointwise loss~\cite{2017apr_i.bayer, 2008dec_y.hu, 2011dec_x.ning}, pairwise loss~\cite{2009jun.s.rendle}, and softmax loss~\cite{2022xxx_f.ricci} have been proposed instead.
+In particular, bayesian personalized ranking (BPR)~\cite{2009jun.s.rendle} is a well-known method owing to its simplicity.
 The underlying idea is the probability that an observed interaction $(i, j)$ ranks higher than an unobserved interaction $(i, k)$.
 Therefore, the objective function is formulated as follows:

 where $\sigma$ is a sigmoid function $\sigma(x) = (1 + e^{-x})^{-1}$.
 The objective function is generally optimized using SGD and negative sampling (i.e., the sampling of unobserved interactions).